 If you want to cloud store 4K video, you'll need a Premium Video Recording subscription in addition to the Arlo Smart package you already have - and that will cost you an additional $1.99/£1.49 a month per camera.
 You can stream 4K video across your network and there's the option to fit a microSD card into the Smart Hub to record 4K video - so you have a local version saved.

 Streaming in 4K presents some other challenges.
 Firstly, you can only stream 4K through the Arlo app when you're connected to the same network as the camera - so you have to basically be at home to do it.
 It's not on by default either, so you'll have to dig out those settings to enable it.
-We couldn't get it to work until we'd connected the Ultra to the mains power and thereafter it's been intermittent - sometimes it's a 4K stream, sometimes it's 1080p, so it's a bit hit and miss.
-You'll know when it's 4K because you'll get a 4K logo in the top left corner.
+This was initially a bit hit and miss, sometimes a 4K stream and sometimes 1080p (you'll know when it's 4K because you'll get a 4K logo in the top left corner) - but it's got a lot more stable since launch.

 Is 4K essential?
 We're not totally convinced that it is, because Full HD capture is still very good and if you're mostly capturing overview footage of an area then 1080p is good enough.
 Given how affordable microSD cards are, however, we'd be tempted to throw in a big card just as a backup for 4K video.